 - Every student works on a team to complete a two-semester capstone design project, many maybe sponsored by industry.

 - Students have the opportunity to work with faculty on undergraduate research projects and participate in the Berks Honors and Schreyer Honors programs.

 - Our alumni network keeps faculty informed of internship and job openings for students.

-For more information about the B.S. in Mechanical Engineering program, contact program coordinator Dr. Rungun Nathan at 610-396-6170 or via e-mail at firstname.lastname@example.org.
+For course-specific information about the B.S. in Mechanical Engineering program, contact program coordinator Dr. Rungun Nathan at 610-396-6170 or via e-mail at firstname.lastname@example.org.

 - B.S. in Mechanical Engineering